emilioesteve99/gorm-ddd-example/README.md

 ## Description
 This is a simple API that allows to create, read and delete users

-It is built using Go and PostgresSQL
+It's been built using Go, Gin, GORM and PostgresSQL

 It's been implemented using SOLID principles and Domain Driven Design